charmarr/.github/profile/README.md

 So what this meant was that eventually, when the server had hiccups, and in parallel my work got busy (or because I'm a lazy little bitch), the small hiccups piled up and eventually the server became irrecoverable.
 It ran successfully for less than a year, which I still consider a success anyway.

-And I had to painfully pay for a million commercial streaming platforms again.

 ---

 ## 🚀 The Second Attempt: When Ambition Exceeded Reality